NataEn/Advanced-JS-Topics/oop_and_prototypes.md

 ## OOP Closure

-If we would like to define a function reffering to a **private** attributes, we can define the function like so:
+If we would like to define a function referring to a **private** attributes, we can define the function like so:

 ```